TDHTTTT/learn-bell/README.md

 # QOSF Mentorship Screening Task 2

 My answer can be found in learn-bell.ipynb.
-Below is a short write-up which is also included in that jupyter notebook.
+Below is a short write-up which is also included in that jupyter notebook where the equations are properly rendered.

 ### Author
 Tony Tong